chord progressions in tonal music

 Based on the works analysed, the theory works well for this type of music.
 This is because in order for the chromatic and tonal complexity to work, underlying syntactic structures need to be in place to support it.
 Otherwise we would not be able to make sense of what is going on.

-Most conventional theories concentrate on key relationships or chord classification or voice leading only, so they miss these underlying phrase structures.
+Most conventional theories concentrate on key relationships or chord classification or voice leading only, so they miss these underlying root progression patterns and phrase structures.
+I may include a full analysis of a work from this period at a later stage.

 Does the polarisation of chord progressions work for modal music?

-The polarisation of chord progressions (i.e. the use of alpha beta and gamma progressions in priority to the others) is something that is found in tonal music.
-This applies to most classical music in the tonal period and to a lot of popular music but music prior to around 1650 and some popular music is based on modal scales and modal harmonies.
+The polarisation of chord progressions (i.e. the use of alpha, beta and gamma progressions in priority to the others) is something that is found in tonal music.
+This applies to most classical music in the tonal period and to a lot of popular music, but music prior to around 1650 and some 20th and 21st century popular music is based on modal scales and modal harmonies.
 The same degree of polarisation is not found in modal music.
 This represents a stylistic variation from tonal music.
-Other aspects of syntax, however, are sometimes present - such as the way the musical phrases are structured.
+Other aspects of syntax, however, are often present - such as the way the musical phrases are structured.

 How can I contact the author?